githubEdit

 Call

 The pop call contract command enables interaction with deployed ink! smart contracts.
+If you run pop call without a subcommand, Pop CLI uses pop call contract when it detects a contract project in the current directory.

 What Can You Do?